decidim-archive/decidim-initiatives/README.md

 CREATE EXTENSION pg_trgm;
 ```

+## Rake tasks

+This engine comes with two rake tasks:

+### decidim_initiatives:check_validating

+This task move all initiatives in validation phase without changes for the amount of
+time defined in __Decidim::Initiatives::max_time_in_validating_state__.
+These initiatives
+will be moved to __discarded__ state.

+### decidim_initiatives:check_published

+This task retrieves all published initiatives whose support method is online and the support
+period has expired.
+Initiatives that have reached the minimum supports required will pass
+to state __accepted__.
+The initiatives without enough supports will pass to __rejected__ state.

+Initiatives with offline support method enabled (pure offline or mixed) will get its status updated
+after the presential supports have been registered into the system.

 ## Seeding example data

 In order to populate the database with example data proceed as usual in rails: